 The 14-year-old added that as well as taking his hat, Harry had teased him about how big he was getting.
 "He said to me I've grown up," Mutsu said.

-Harry is on a share all of the details and regular updates in a travel diary on HELLO!
+Harry is on a week-long tour of Lesotho and South Africa.
+HELLO!'s royal correspondent Emily Nash will be joining the Prince every step of the way, and will share all of the details and regular updates in a travel diary on HELLO!